specstoryai/tnydev-mcp/README.md

 Use the shorten_url tool to create a short link for https://example.com/very/long/url

 # With custom domain and slug
-Use the shorten_url tool to create a short link for https://example.com with customSlug "my-link" and domainId "dom_123"
+Use the shorten_url tool to create a short link for https://example.com with customSlug "my-link" and domainId "your_domain_id_here"

 # With custom domain only (random slug)
-Use the shorten_url tool to create a short link for https://example.com with domainId "dom_123"
+Use the shorten_url tool to create a short link for https://example.com with domainId "your_domain_id_here"
 ```

 **Note:** Custom domains and slugs require a Developer tier subscription.
 You can configure a default domain ID using the `TNY_DEV_DEFAULT_DOMAIN_ID` environment variable.